evildmp/BrachioGraph/docs/tutorial/start-plotting.rst

 Initialise a custom BrachioGraph
 --------------------------------

-By default, a BrachioGraph is initialised with values of 1500 for both servos (for most servos, 1500 ms places them at the centre of their movement).
+By default, a BrachioGraph is initialised with values of 1500 for both servos (for most servos, 1500 µs places them at the centre of their movement).
 However you probably found that slightly different values are needed to line up the arms at the correct angles.
 Let's say the two values you noted in the previous step were: